Preston-Landers/Prompt-Like-A-Pro/README.md

 Keep track of your best prompts in a file or folder using a text editor, and iterate on and refine them over time.
-You can also use a prompt template to help you structure your prompts.
+You can also use a prompt template to help you structure your prompts, or to provide guidance for a model to generate prompts based on it.

-### Paste an image or a screenshot (or three)

-Often a picture is worth a thousand words.
-If you have a screenshot of an error message, or a diagram of a system, paste it in.
-The model can understand images and screenshots, and will use them to help answer your question.

 ### Bounce results between different models